Manage co-sell opportunities in Partner Center

 Identify the type of help: Identify the type of help: Finally, identify the specific help you need from the invited partner.

-Repeat this for all the partners you want to invite to be a part of this deal.
+Repeat this for all the partners you want to invite to this deal.
 A partner to partner deal can also have Microsoft seller involved where you are inviting both Microsoft and the partners to the deal.
 You can also invite both Microsoft and the partners later, after creating the deal.

 Each opportunity moves through a life cycle of its own.